-We next consider the final collection of connectivity-$2$ apex obstructions, the obstructions that have a planar heavy side and a unique $2$-cut.
+We next consider the final collection of connectivity-$2$ apex obstructions, the obstructions with a unique $2$-cut whose removal produces a planar heavy component.
 These obstructions are considerably more difficult to characterize than the prior types, so we must present several structural results before tackling the final characterization.

+In this section we let $C$ denote the heavy component of an apex obstruction after deleting the unique $2$-cut, with $C$ representing either this subgraph or its vertex set, as convenient.
+Similar expedient recastings also apply to other subgraphs and their vertex sets, with context alleviating any ambiguities.

-There are $72$ of these obstructions.
-Thirty-three of of these obstructions (see \autoref{ThirtyThree}) have a heavy side $C$ and a unique $2$-cut $\{a,b\}$ such that $G[C \cup \{a,b\}]$ has a $2$-cut separating $a$ from $b$; the remaining thirty-nine (see \autoref{ThirtyNine}) have no such $2$-cut.
+There are $72$ apex obstructions determined in this section.
+Thirty-three of these obstructions (see \autoref{ThirtyThree}) have a heavy component $C$ and a unique $2$-cut $\{a,b\}$ such that $G[C \cup \{a,b\}]$ has a $2$-cut separating $a$ from $b$; the remaining thirty-nine (see \autoref{ThirtyNine}) have no such $2$-cut.

 The critical intermediate goal is to prove that there exist two Kuratowski subgraphs whose branch vertices cover every vertex of the unique $2$-cut and every vertex of the heavy component (Theorem~\ref{WeakWTheorem}).
-Adding the light-side Kuratowski subgraph to these two makes three Kuratowski subgraphs whose branch vertices cover the entire vertex set of the apex obstruction, a property that reduces the problem of characterizing all of these remaining obstructions to a very small number of cases which we complete in the final subsection.
+Adding the light-component Kuratowski subgraph to these two makes three Kuratowski subgraphs whose branch vertices cover the entire vertex set of the apex obstruction, a property that reduces the problem of characterizing all of these remaining obstructions to a very small number of cases which we complete in the final subsection.

-Many preliminary lemmas are need for this final analysis.
-To simplify the presentation, we shall adopt the following notation and make the following assumptions in this section.
+Many preliminary lemmas are needed for this final analysis.
+To simplify the presentation, we adopt the following notation and assumptions in this section.